Catrinka Girls Project

 If you are looking for the biggest bang for your buck in girls education, invest it in life skills mentoring for vulnerable girls, delivered by peer mentors.
 That is the advice we got from Judith Bruce, the pioneer in the adolescent girls education space, and we followed it when we created our program.

-The Catrinka Girls Project is an education and life skills mentoring program for indigenous Mayan girls aged 8-19 in Totonicapan, Guatemala.
+The Catrinka Girls Project is a life skills mentoring program for indigenous Mayan girls aged 8-19 in Totonicapan, Guatemala.
 It is run by Redmi Aq'ab'al, a new NGO formed by 8 women graduates of the international NGO Population Council's Abriendo Oportunidades program, to 1) expand its education and life skills mentoring work to the Totonicapan area; and 2) deepen it by providing a small production co-op for older girls, so they can develop new skills and earn money to invest in their education and improve their financial literacy.
-The girls make friendship bracelets that they sell to Catrinka, for us to include as a special gift with every bag purchase.
+Until 2017, the girls made friendship bracelets that they sold to Catrinka, for us to include as a special gift with every bag purchase.

-Learn more about the impact of the project in our Impact Report.
+Learn more about the impact of the project in our Impact Reports.

 Meet some of the young women and girls in the program in these short videos: